kedars/esp-jumpstart-book/docs/en/networkconfig.rst

 Access Point.
 The user can then connect their smart-phones to this temporary Wi-Fi network.
 And then use this connection to transfer the Home Wi-Fi’s credentials to the outlet.
-Many connected devices in the market today, like the Google Chromecast, Amazon’s Echo use this kind of mechanism.
+Many connected devices in the market today use this kind of mechanism.
 In this network configuration workflow, the user has to

 -  switch their phone’s Wi-Fi network to your outlet’s temporary Wi-Fi network